vinyll/django-transadmin/README.md

 - `TRANSADMIN_LANGUAGES`: a tuple of tuples for available languages for the admin.
 Reads the settings.LANGUAGES by default.
 - `TRANSADMIN_CONTEXTS`: a tuple of tuples for available context.
 Free text by default.
+- `TRANSADMIN_FALLBACK_LANGUAGE`: a string representing the code of the language to fallback to if a string is not translated into the current language.
+No fallback by default, displays the untranslated text.